-Comals and cast iron skillets vary on more specific levels, in terms of what they might be made of, their non-stick qualities, their intended purposes, design, and more.
+Comals and cast iron skillets vary on more specific levels in terms of what they might be made of, their non-stick qualities, their intended purposes, their design, and more.
 Consider how they differ on these levels in the following comparison table.

-While cast iron skillets are obviously made of heavy cast iron, a comal may be made of cast iron, clay, carbon steel, or some other kind of hard, non-stick cooking material.
+While cast iron skillets are heavy cast iron, a comal may be made of cast iron, clay, carbon steel, or some other hard, non-stick cooking material.
 Cast iron comals are the heaviest, and they have a slightly rough surface to them.

 On the other hand, traditional Mexican comals are authentically made with untreated, natural clay.
 The benefit of a clay comal is that it has an even and slow heat distribution when cooking.
 However, clay comals require more seasoning to keep them effectively non-stick.

 Comals are not naturally non-stick.
-Cast iron comals need to be oil-seasoned to be non-stick, and clay comals need to be cal-water seasoned to be non-stick.
+Cast iron comals must be oil-seasoned to be non-stick, and clay comals must be cal-water-seasoned to be non-stick.
 Carbon steel comals are designed to be non-stick, though.

-Comals are primarily intended for heating and reheating tortillas, but they’re also used to roast chiles and tomatoes and toast different types of cooking spices.
-Occasionally, comals will be used to cook meat like carne asada, and corn tortillas but it’s generally meant to be used as a griddle because of the short sides.
+Comals are primarily intended for heating and reheating tortillas, but they’re also used to roast chiles and tomatoes and toast different cooking spices.
+Occasionally, comals will be used to cook meat like carne asada and corn tortillas, but it’s generally meant to be used as a griddle because of the short sides.

-Cast iron skillets, on the other hand, are made for versatile cooking uses.
+On the other hand, cast iron skillets are made for versatile cooking uses.
 You can bake certain foods, such as cornbread, with cast iron skillets.
 You can also fry and sear foods in cast iron skillets, such as steak, fried chicken, pan pizza, bacon, etc.

 The main design difference between comals and cast iron skillets is the siding.
-A comal is a flat pan that is basically a griddle, so they don’t require tall sides.
-Skillets are meant to contain food of varying heights, though, so cast iron skillets are usually at least 1-2 inches tall.
+A comal is a flat pan griddle, so they don’t require tall sides.
+Skillets are meant to contain food of varying heights, so cast iron skillets are usually at least 1-2 inches tall.

-Comals are usually a round shape and reach a little under two feet in diameter, with one handle.
-Cast iron skillets can vary in size (8”, 10”, or 12” usually), but they are typically circular in shape with a handle.
+Comals are usually round and reach a little under two feet in diameter, with one handle.
+Cast iron skillets can vary in size (8”, 10”, or 12” usually), but they are typically circular with a handle.

-Both pieces of cookware can withstand high temperatures from a stovetop burner or an open fire, although a cast iron skillet will get hotter.
+Both cookware can withstand high temperatures from a stovetop burner or an open fire, although a cast iron skillet will get hotter.

-If you’re using a clay comal to reheat tortillas or toast spices, for example, it only needs to be at about 350 degrees F. iron pans need to reach at least 400 degrees F, though, so cast iron comals and cast iron skills should be somewhere between 400-500 degrees F.
+For example, if you’re using a clay comal to reheat tortillas or toast spices, it only needs to be at about 350 degrees F. Iron pans need to reach at least 400 degrees F, so cast iron comals and cast iron skills should be somewhere between 400-500 degrees F.

 Some of the best seasoning agents for cast iron include: